BestTimesToVisit.com Logo

 Frequently Asked Questions

-When is the absolute best time to visit Naples to avoid the biggest crowds but still enjoy good weather?
+When is the absolute best time to visit Naples to balance good weather and fewer crowds?

 I've heard Naples can be a bit gritty.
-What's the real deal with safety, and how can I navigate it like a local?
+What's the real deal with safety, and how should I navigate it?

 Beyond pizza, what are some must-try Neapolitan foods that tourists often miss?

-Oh, you absolutely *must* dive into 'fritto misto' – a glorious assortment of fried seafood and vegetables, often served in a paper cone for easy street snacking.
-Also, don't leave without trying 'sfogliatella,' a shell-shaped pastry with a ricotta filling that's divine for breakfast or a sweet treat.
-And for something savory, seek out 'ragù Napoletano,' a slow-cooked meat sauce that's a true labor of love and utterly delicious.
+Oh, you absolutely must dive into 'cuoppo,' a paper cone filled with perfectly fried seafood or vegetables – it's the ultimate street food snack!
+Also, don't leave without trying 'sfogliatella,' a shell-shaped pastry with ricotta filling that's divine for breakfast or with an espresso.
+For something savory, look for 'ragù Napoletano,' a slow-cooked meat sauce that's a Sunday tradition for many families.

-How do Neapolitans actually get around?
-Is the public transport reliable, or should I just rely on taxis?
+How do I get around Naples?
+Is the public transport reliable, or should I rely on taxis?

 What's a common local custom or etiquette tip I should know before I go?